46620/kvm-passthrough/README.md

 ## What is this repo?

-This is my backup of qmeu hooks for running windows 10 under kvm with single-GPU passthrough.
-All the scripts are based off of [SomeOrdinaryGamers video](https://www.youtube.com/watch?v=BUSrdUoedTo) on setting this up.
+This is my backup of qmeu hooks for running windows 10 under kvm with either a single GPU or a dedicated GPU for the VM.
+Single GPU scripts are based off of [SomeOrdinaryGamers video](https://www.youtube.com/watch?v=BUSrdUoedTo), the others I just threw together fast.

 ## Will these files work for everyone?

 **NO!!** This is sort of a template repo and a backup of scripts that work for me.
 I'll put below what you need to edit in order to get yours working on your machine.

-This repo was tested with an AMD Ryzen 5 5600x and an EVGA RTX 2080 Super Black running Manjaro KDE 21.04
+This repo was tested with an AMD Ryzen 5 5600x and an EVGA RTX 2080 Super Black and an AMD RX 6800 XT running Arch

 ## Is there anything that fully doesn't work?